AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-04-20-javascript-pass-by-reference.md

 5. In pass by reference, the formal parameters are aliases for the arguments that are passed in.
 6. When we pass a pointer by value, the formal parameter receives a copy of the memory address to which the argument is pointing.
 This lets us modify the underlying object being pointed to.

 And that about does it!
 I hope you now understand why JavaScript is pass by value and not pass by reference.
-If you notice any typos or mistakes in this post, [please let me know]({{ site.bugReport }}).